 Finding out that you are infected with HIV (human immunodeficiency virus) can be frightening.
+Remember that HIV is manageable.
+It can be treated with medicines.
 One way to fight your fear is to learn as much as you can about the disease.
 Knowing about HIV and AIDS (acquired immunodeficiency syndrome) will also help you take the best care of yourself.

 You can fight your worry about HIV infection with reliable information.
-Although your friends and family may give you advice, the best information comes from your doctor or your counselor, or from the national, state or local community AIDS resources.
-Don’t allow your feelings about your past behavior, your lifestyle or the possibility that you gave HIV to others keep you from seeking help and information.
+Your friends and family may give you advice.
+The best information comes from your doctor or counselor, or from local, state, or national AIDS resources.

-The good news about HIV is that early treatment is helping many people with this infection live longer, healthier lives.
-It’s normal to feel sadness, anxiety and fear when you first learn that you have tested positive for HIV.
-However, if you have trouble sleeping, eating or concentrating, or if you have thoughts of suicide, tell your doctor.
-If you are depressed or feel anxious, treatment can also help you feel better.
+The good news is that early treatment is helping many people with HIV live longer, healthier lives.
+It’s normal to feel sadness, anxiety, and fear when you first learn that you have tested positive for HIV.
+However, if you have trouble sleeping, eating, or concentrating, or if you have thoughts of suicide, tell your doctor right away.

-- Get medical check-ups at regular intervals even if you’re feeling well.
-Ask your doctor how often you should have a check-up.
+- Ask your doctor how often you should have a check-up.
+Always keep your appointments.

-- Find out what causes stress in your home life and your work life.
+- Find out what causes stress in your home and work life.
 Do whatever you can to reduce this stress.

 - Volunteer to work for an AIDS organization.
 Facing your fears directly can be a good way to cope with them.

 If you have tested positive for HIV, you must tell your past and present sexual partners.
 They should get tested too.
 You must also tell any future sexual partners that you have tested positive for HIV.
-If you are now in a relationship, you may wish to ask your doctor about how to explain your positive test results to your partner.
+If you are now in a relationship, ask your doctor about how to explain your positive test results to your partner.

 Let your doctor and dentist know that you have HIV.
 This will help them give you the care you need.
-Your privacy will be respected, and your doctor and dentist can’t refuse to treat you just because you have HIV.
+Your privacy will be respected.
+Your doctor and dentist can’t refuse to treat you just because you have HIV.

-Everyone who tests positive for HIV should consider ahead of time which treatment options they would want if they become seriously ill and are unable to tell others what they want.
+Consider setting up an advance directive and medical power of attorney.
 Advance directives are written guidelines that tell doctors your wishes for different kinds of treatment if a time comes when you can’t make those decisions yourself.

-You should also consider getting a medical power-of-attorney.
-This is a legal document that names someone (e.g., a life partner, a family member or a friend) to make decisions for you if you are seriously ill.
-A lawyer can draw up the documents for an advance directive and a medical power-of-attorney.
+The medical power of attorney is a legal document that names someone in your life to make decisions for you if you are seriously ill.
+A lawyer can draw up these documents.

 Copyright © American Academy of Family Physicians